Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Acadia National Park is one of the country’s most beautiful national parks, bringing opportunities for mountain and beach scenery along with a host of outdoor adventure.
+Acadia National Park is one of the country’s most beautiful national parks, bringing opportunities for mountain and beach scenery along with a host of outdoor adventures.
 Over half of its 47,000 acres is stretched across Mount Desert Island, named the top ‘Island in America’ by Travel + Leisure.
 The rest lies on the Isle au Haut and the Schoodic Peninsula.
 Hike or take the scenic drive that winds up to the 1,530-foot summit of Cadillac Mountain.
 Your reward will be jaw-dropping views of coastal Maine, Frenchman Bay, Bar Harbor and the Porcupine Islands.
 There are opportunities for paddling as well as indulging in all sorts of gastronomic delights, including mouthwatering lobster.
 When you need to recharge, family-friendly hotels nearby offer a tranquil respite.

 Boothbay Harbor looks like a coastal dream and is one of New England’s most charming towns.
-It boasts a rich history and lots of quaint local shops, numerous dining opportunities that include lots of fresh lobster and all sorts of activities.
-There are over two dozen boat excursions leaving daily, offering encounters with whales, puffins, seals and other wildlife.
+It boasts a rich history and lots of quaint local shops, numerous dining opportunities that include lots of fresh lobster, and all sorts of activities.
+There are over two dozen boat excursions leaving daily, offering encounters with whales, puffins, seals, and other wildlife.
 The area has several outstanding beaches for swimming, picnicking and more, like Barrett Park, a beautiful hidden gem with a scenic slice of shoreline and grassy lawn.

 Mystic is a small town located between New York City and Boston, with a long ship-building history and a recreated 19th-century village.
 It lies along Mystic River which flows into Long Island Sound, providing easy access to the Atlantic, and it offers many other attractions of its own.
 Mystic Seaport is one of the country’s largest maritime museums while the Mystic Aquarium hosts penguins and beluga whales, touch tanks, a 4D theater, and a sea lion show.
 Bite into a heavenly slice at Mystic Pizza, the setting for the Julia Roberts’ film that put Mystic on the map, then go sailing or visit one of the nearby historic sites.

 There are many fabulous coastal towns along the Jersey Shore, from Sandy Hook in the north down to Cape May in the south.
-Enjoy beaches, boardwalks with rides, games and food, as well as a wide range of other attractions that have brought families here for generations.
-Spend your days soaking up the sun, swimming, boogie boarding, tossing a Frisbee around and more.
-There are whale-watching excursions available, an aquarium to explore and lighthouses to visit.
+Enjoy beaches, boardwalks with rides, games, and food, as well as a wide range of other attractions that have brought families here for generations.
+Spend your days soaking up the sun, swimming, boogie boarding, tossing a Frisbee around, and more.
+There are whale-watching excursions available, an aquarium to explore, and lighthouses to visit.

 Boston is a great place for kids and adults to see history come to life and many attractions in this city are free.
 Take a stroll along the 2.5-mile Freedom Trail from Boston Commons and you can visit many landmarks and attractions like Paul Revere’s House.
 If you’re here during baseball season and the Red Sox are playing at home, be sure to catch a game at historic Fenway Park.
 You can do some stargazing at the Observatory at Boston University on public open nights and tour the USS Constitution, the oldest commissioned warship afloat in the world.